 CFBNJ is the state’s largest anti-hunger and anti-poverty organization.
-Working together with volunteers, donors, and our many partners, the organization fill the emptiness caused by hunger with Food, Help, and Hope.
+Working together with volunteers, donors, and our many partners, the organization fills the emptiness caused by hunger with Food, Help, and Hope.

 A nationally recognized anti-hunger advocate, Triada Stampas (she/her) has devoted her career to empowering marginalized communities and meaningfully improving people’s lives by spurring policy- and systems-level change.
 Combining quantitative and qualitative insights, her approach has resulted in the passage of new laws, increases in programmatic funding, and the development of innovative strategies to tackle difficult social problems.